 Women in transition are the focus of Elizabeth Berg’s fiction, from a teenager grieving the loss of her mother to a woman nursing her best friend through terminal cancer.
 “Berg always takes on the big issues: living, loving and loss,” writes Ruth Coughlin in People.
-Warm without being sentimental, optimistic without being cloying, and eminently readable, Berg has written 21 novels, 3 short story collections, and two nonfiction books, many of which have been New York Times bestsellers.
-Three of her novels were television movies and she has also been honored with the NEBA Award for her body of work.
+Warm without being sentimental, optimistic without being cloying, and eminently readable, Berg has written 21 novels, three short story collections, and two nonfiction books, many of which have been New York Times bestsellers.
+Three of her novels were made into television movies.
+She has also been honored with the NEBA Award for her body of work.

 “Elizabeth Berg writes with humor and a big heart about resilience, loneliness, love and hope.
-And the transcendence that redeems.”–Andre Dubus
+And the transcendence that redeems.”

 Berg’s second novel, Talk Before Sleep, focuses on the friendship between Ann, a nurse, and Ruth, who is dying.
-The book was short-listed for an Abby Award, and won the AMC Cancer Research Center’s Illuminator Award for shedding light on breast cancer.
-In a preface Berg explains that the purpose of her novel is “to demonstrate the strength and salvation of women’s friendships” and “to personalize the devastating effects of losing someone to the disease.”
-Meg Meir in The Star Tribune remarked that the novel is “wickedly funny” as well as sad and that the dialogue is “incredibly accurate in revealing what women talk about when they know each other well and are running out of time.”
+The book was shortlisted for an Abby Award, and won the AMC Cancer Research Center’s Illuminator Award for shedding light on breast cancer.
+In the book’s preface, Berg explains that the purpose of her novel is “to demonstrate the strength and salvation of women’s friendships” and “to personalize the devastating effects of losing someone to the disease.”
+Meg Meir in The Star Tribune remarked that the novel is “wickedly funny” as well as sad, and that the dialogue is “incredibly accurate in revealing what women talk about when they know each other well and are running out of time.”

 Open House, Berg’s eighth novel, was an Oprah Book Club pick.
-It is the story of Samantha, a woman re-creating her life after divorce.
-Samantha’s husband has left her, and to meet her mortgage payments she decides to take in boarders.
-The first is an older woman who offers sage advice and sorely needed comfort; the second, a maladjusted student, is not quite so helpful.
-A new friend, King, an untraditional man, suggests that Samantha get out, get going, get work.
+It is the story of Samantha, a woman recreating her life after a divorce.
+Samantha’s husband has left her, and she must take in boarders to make her mortgage payments.
+Her first boarder is an older woman who offers sage advice and sorely needed comfort; the second is a maladjusted student who is not quite so helpful.
+Samantha makes a new friend who urges her to get out, get going, get work.
 But her real work is this: In order to emerge from grief and the past, she has to learn how to make her own happiness.
-Rochelle O’Gorman in the Los Angeles Times writes that “Berg captures the insanity that divorce brings on, balancing the hurt with a wry humor that makes it extremely accessible.”
+Rochelle O’Gorman in the Los Angeles Times writes, “Berg captures the insanity that divorce brings on, balancing the hurt with a wry humor that makes it extremely accessible.”

-Her most recent release is the self-published Make Someone Happy, a collection of short works from Berg’s online output.
-She’ll follow that up with The Story of Arthur Truluv, a novel about a trio of friends and their trials and tribulations.
+Her most recent release is Make Someone Happy, a collection of short works originally posted online.
+Next up is The Story of Arthur Truluv, a novel about a trio of friends.

-Berg began her career writing for magazines and was a columnist for both New Woman and Parents magazine.
+Berg began her career writing for magazines.
+She was a columnist for both New Woman and Parents.
 Her article on a cooking school in Positano, Italy, for National Geographic Traveler magazine, won the NATJA travel-writing award.
-In addition to continuing to write books, she also is a popular speaker around the country, offering lectures on her current book, the stories behind her stories, or on the writing process.
+Berg lectures on her most recent books, the stories behind her stories, and on the craft of writing.
 She lives in Oak Park, Illinois, but is a frequent visitor to San Francisco and Boston.